redpesk-core/afb-app-manager/doc/afm-system-daemon.md

 typed protocol is not used except for transmitting only one string in both directions.

-The client and the service are using JSON serialisation to exchange data.
+The client and the service are using JSON serialization to exchange data.

 The D-Bus interface is defined by: